Make the most of every inch of space in your greenhouse - the more organised you are, the more productive you will be. Clever storage is vital.

 The Aluminium Polycarbonate Greenhouse Range is a lightweight and strong alternative to traditional wood.
 Watch this video to see the other features offered by this low-maintenance garden hero.

 What are your favourite greenhouse tidying tips?
 Let us know on our Facebook page, and share them with the world!
-And to learn more about getting the perfect greenhouse for your space, read our ultimate greenhouse guide.
+And to learn more about getting the perfect greenhouse for your space, read our ultimate greenhouse buying guide.

 Lead image: azazello photo studio